guidepup/guidepup.dev/docs/api/class-nvda.md

 ## nvda.interact() {#nvda-interact}

-No-op to provide same API across screen-readers.
+No-op to provide same API across screen readers.

 NVDA does not require users to perform an additional command to interact with the item in the NVDA cursor.